India

 Certain specific parameters have been established in Section 92a.
 These include:

-• Direct or indirect participation of 26% or more of the voting power in one enterprise on behalf of the other one or in both enterprises by the same person.
+• Direct or indirect participation of 26% or more of the voting power in one enterprise on behalf of the other or in both enterprises by the same person.

 • Advance of a loan by one company, constituting 51% or over of the total book value of the borrowing company’s assets.